qouteall/DimensionDataFix/README.md

 And clicking "Safe Mode" will have no effect.

-This issue occurs when that datapack define its own WorldGen-related things (for example, noise settings).
+> This issue occurs when that datapack or mod define its own WorldGen-related things (for example, noise settings, chunk generators).
+If the datapack does not define its own WorldGen thing, Minecraft can load it.
+But most dimension datapacks and dimension mods define their own things.

 This mod will fix this issue.